Visit Barrington Tops from Gloucester

-Gloucester is a vibrant, large country town in a picturesque river valley at the junction of the Avon, Gloucester and Barrington Rivers, under the Buccan Buccans (the Bucketts Mountains) – a range of impressive monolithic hills.
-Gloucester Shire is a predominantly rural area of approximately 2,900 square kilometres, of which a large proportion is National Park and State Forest.
+Gloucester is a vibrant country town in a picturesque river valley at the junction of the Avon, Gloucester and Barrington Rivers, under the Buccan Buccans (the Bucketts Mountains) – a range of impressive monolithic hills.
+The Gloucester region is a predominantly rural area of approximately 2,900 square kilometres, of which a large proportion is National Park and State Forest.
 Most of the rural area is used for timber-getting, grazing, dairy farming and with several boutique farms producing herbs, olive oils.
-The township of Gloucester is the main commercial, industrial and urban centre of the Shire.

 What to do in Gloucester

-- Visit the Folk Museum and St Clements Park to see the original schoolhouse and folk museum for tales from the gold-mining era.
+- Visit the Folk Museum for tales from the gold-mining era.

 - Take the Bucketts Scenic Walk for panoramic valley views

-- Hire a canoe and explore the rivers.
+- Hire a canoe or kayak and explore the rivers.

-- Impressive range of events and things to do.
+- Plus an impressive range of events and things to do.